AryaAkhavan/Akhavan_Chzhen_Pontil_Tsybakov22/README.md

         1. under Assumption 2, set *0*
         2. under Assumption 3, set the upper bound for the second moment of the noise

-*noise_family*: it is the distribution of noise that can be set as
+*noise_family*: It is the distribution of noise that can be set as:

         1. 'Gaussian': if the noise is a standard Gaussian random vaiable
         2. ''Bernoulli': if the noise is a Bernoulli random vaiable